 As Hart’s grew, more professional assistance was added.
 Employees were loyal and by 1926, the 6-member staff’s collective years with the company totaled an impressive 88.
 Jesse’s brother, J. Freeman Hart, had joined the business around 1908 and the name had subsequently been changed to “Jesse B. Hart & Brother.”
 Both brothers held distinguished offices in their industry’s trade associations, with both serving terms as president of the Georgia State Funeral Association, and Jesse being a member of the legislative committee of the National Funeral Directors Association.
 Freeman was appointed to the State Board of Funeral Examiners and later served the elected offices of secretary and treasurer.

-In 1926, Hart’s was recognized by the local press as “one of the largest and best-known establishments of its kind in the state” -- a distinction that continues to this day.
+In 1926, Hart's Mortuary and Cremation Center was recognized by the local press as “one of the largest and best-known establishments of its kind in the state” -- a distinction that continues to this day.

 With the Hart family’s commitment to compassionate funeral care, the firm eventually outgrew it original building, Freeman contracted with R.H.
 Smalling & Sons to design and build a new funeral home at 765 Cherry Street, its current location since 1931.
 After his brother’s departure from the business to pursue a banking career, Freeman continued at the funeral home and was later joined by his son, J. Freeman Hart, Jr. In 1982, J. Freeman Hart, Jr. sold the business to J. Milton Heard, III of Macon.
 Hart’s Mortuary continues as a family-owned and operated firm.